hbahadirsahin/go-grpc-basic-url-parser/README.md

 - A server main code `parser_server_main.go`
 - A client (for tests) main code `parser_client_main.go`

+# How to Run

+Assuming you install gRPC and Protocol Buffer related stuffs for Go:

+- Open a command window, if you are against using any kind of IDEs, and type `go run parser_server_main.go`.
+- Open another command windows, and type `go run parser_client_main.go`.
+- If you are using an IDE, just run/build/compile whatever button you have for both main.go files.

+Since, the default url is hardcoded, you will get parsed results of the input url.
+Note that server uses "50051" port and the client connects "localhost:50051" as their default values.
+But they will be changable.

+# TO-DO Tasks

+- [ ] Server code will take "-port" as input argument/parameter
+- [ ] Client code will take "-address" and "-url" as input argument/parameter
+- [ ] Parser function to parse "content" of the page.
+- [ ] Learn mock and write unit-tests.
+- [ ] Write an extended README for installing and using this project.

 # Finished Tasks

 - [x] Write and compile `.proto` file to define request and response methods.